 As you step into the middle of Central Island, you see that this desire has turned violent.
 Hundreds of city-goers have gathered out in front of the Auditorium and the Temple of Skilled Hands, screaming and yelling.
-They are demanded tickets.
+They demanded tickets.
 They demanded more shows.
 Now it seems that they demand blood.
 Rocks and bottles, fists and elbows, screams and outrage.
 Here, in the middle of a riot, you and your companions must find a way to acquire tickets to the most exclusive show in town - all while avoiding being trampled to death by a raging mob.

 The central courtyard of the Bridge district is cluttered with rioting locals.
-The PCs will have some difficulty pushing their way through the crowd

-(consider the courtyard as difficult terrain).
-Moving at half speed requires a DC 15 Strength check; movement at full speed requires a DC 25 Strength check.
-Attempts to shove through the crowd in this fashion have a 50% chance of drawing a stray elbow or punch from one of the rioters (25% chance the strike lands, inflicting 1d2 points of bludgeoning damage).
+The characters will have some difficulty pushing their way through the crowd, moving at one-quarter their base Movement.
+Attempts to shove through the crowd have a 50% chance of drawing a stray elbow or punch from one of the rioters (25% chance the strike lands, inflicting 1d2 points of damage).

 Characters may attempt to make their way to the box office in front of The Motley where they find Braldo, the beleaguered ticket salesman, who is being protected by four other members of The Fool's Entourage desperately holding back the crowd.
 Characters who manage to reach Braldo find him frazzled and fearful.
 Attempts can be made to calm the crowd, but this is not easy.
-Any attempts to calm the mob (Diplomacy, Intimidate, etc. skill checks) suffer a -4 circumstance penalty due to their frenzy and the cacophony.
-Particularly clever players might make use of enchantment spells or other methods to convince the crowd to cease their rioting.
-If these attempts fail, the crowd grows more violent, and Braldo begs the PCs to protect him along with his guards as they fall back into The Motley, where the doors are barred.
+They need to plead with the crowds to calm down.
+Particularly clever characters might make use of enchantment spells or other methods to convince the crowd to cease their rioting.
+If these attempts fail, the crowd grows more violent.
+Braldo begs the characters to protect him along with his guards as they fall back into The Motley, where the doors are barred.

-If the PCs manage to calm the crowds or protect Braldo during his escape, he offers them profuse and sincere thanks in addition to a reward of one ticket each to tonight's showing of The Maiden's Kiss.
-If the PCs manage to get tickets from Braldo, reward the PCs as if overcoming a CR 2 encounter.
+If the characters manage to calm the crowds or protect Braldo during his escape, he offers them profuse and sincere thanks in addition to a reward of one ticket each to tonight's showing of The Maiden's Kiss.

-More subtle PCs might attempt to skirt the edge of the rioting crowd and observe the conflict.
-If such is the case, a shadowy figure confronts them and offers them quite a deal.
+More subtle characters might attempt to skirt the edge of the rioting crowd and observe the conflict.
+If such is the case, they are confronted by a shadowy figure, who offers them quite a deal.

 "Psst.
 Psst!" you hear a hiss cutting through the roar of the crowd and turn to see a hunched and cloaked figure hiding in the shadows of an alley on the edge of the square, unseen by the rioters.
 His sharp nose and sly grin combine with greasy dark hair and gleaming eyes to mark him as one of the many grifters who thrive in Bard's Gate.
 "You seem a better lot than this rabble, with your fine armor and polished weapons.
 Undoubtedly, y've got a coin or two to spare for a working bloke?
-Ol' Tom's got what 'e'ryone wants tonight."
+Ol' Tom's got what e'ryone wants tonight."